mnlambert/HardwareStore/README.md

             - how many products in each hardware store
             - how many categories in all the hardware stores
             - how many products in all the hardware stores
+            - duplicate categories should count as one
+            - duplicate products should count as one
+        - Rank
-        - Rank each location by number of products.
+            - Each location by number of products.
-        - Ability to count the number of products.
-        - Rank each location by number of categories.
+            - Each location by number of categories.
-        - Ability to count the number of categories.
         - Search for products and tell user which locations have this product
         - If no stores have a product, then send error message (or state that the item is unavailable).
         - If no stores have a category, then send error message (or state that the item is unavailable).